amarkhel/sbt-bintray-bundle/README.md

 In addition, where a project has multiple bundle types and/or bundle configuration then bintray settings can be applied distinctly.
 Check out the sbt-bintray-bundle-tester sub project for an example.

 > Note that bundle configurations can also be published: `configuration:publish`. *Take care when publishing configurations* that contain sensitive data e.g. passwords and secrets.
 Ensure that the target repository on Bintray is protected by credentials.
 Note also that the configuration repo/package on Bintray will not default to the same repo/package as the bundle.
 Configuration is regarded as sensitive and so you must consider carefully where it lies.
+By default, configuration is published to a `bundle-configuration` repo.

 &copy; Lightbend Inc., 2015